top of page

 During the appointment, your physio will ask you questions about your injury or condition that you're seeking treatment for, any illnesses and prior injuries, any medications you're taking, and your lifestyle.
 These questions enable your physio to form a diagnosis of your condition or injury - i.e. what is causing the pain, discomfort or weakness?

 Your physio will then commence treatment.
-We may use techniques such as joint mobilisation, muscle releases, muscle activation, education and advice, as well as nerve releases, muscle energy technique, western acupuncture and dry needling.
+We may use techniques such as joint mobilisation, muscle releases, muscle activation, education and advice, as well as nerve releases, western acupuncture and dry needling.
 You may also be given appropriate exercises to do during the appointment and at home.

 Following your appointment, our physio will prepare a detailed treatment plan for you.
 When you come back, they will go through the plan with you so you know what to expect next.